cucapra/gem5-mesh/programs-phil/spad/gemm_neil/README.md

 ## Assembly files

 To understand the assembly files refer to `../vvadd_simd/` documentation.
+The only assembly file in the folder is `*_combined.s` which is currently hand tuned.

 ## Runing gemm

 All that is okay and I don't really care about what is happening inside the kernel.
 How do I run GEMM?

-Based on the versions discussed above, copy the assembly files of the corresponding version using
+Based on the versions discussed above, copy the assembly file `gemm_combined.s` of the corresponding version using
 ```
 cp asm_<private/sharing>_float<4/16>/* .
 ```